HrHeonG/heon-project-grenada/site/content/_index.md

 mission:
   heading: Our Mission
   text: Our mission is to facilitate the process of youth empowerment through
-    education and the development of one's skills and abilities
+    education and the development of their skills and talents.
   image: /img/heon-group-photo-mission.jpg
 help:
   heading: How can you help